You are currently viewing The Ultimate Guide To Security Cameras Installation

 • Outdoor security cameras should be mounted at least 8 to 10 feet above ground level as this height is low enough to capture fine details but high enough to deter thieves and vandals from tampering with them.

-• Do not point the cameras directly at the sun as this will result in excessive contrast in footage making it difficult to tell what is going on.
-Adjust the camera angle to minimize obstructions and backlighting to ensure clear footage both day and night.
+• Do not point the cameras directly at the sun because it can ruin the contrast in footage making it difficult to tell what is going on.
+Set the camera angle to make sure a clear footage day and night.

 • Decide whether you’ll use wireless cameras or cables based cameras that use different cables for power and data.
 Wireless cameras need to be within range of your Wi-Fi network while wired cameras may require drilling through walls to route the cables.